-BSG was loosely based on a 1970s show (by the same name).
-Revived in 2003 by Ronald D Moore and David Eick, it ran for ~74 episodes until 2009.
-This reimagined version produced modest live TV ratings.
-But earned critical acclaim and a devoted fan base (see: "Portlandia)".
+BSG was a show in the 1970s that was revived in 2003 by Ron D Moore and David Eick.
+It ran for ~75 episodes until 2009.
+The reimagined version produced modest live TV ratings.
+But earned critical acclaim and a devoted fan base.

 BSG takes itself very seriously.

-- The "religious mythology" (seasons 3-4) went off the rails.
+- The "religious mythology" went off the rails (seasons 3-4)

-Still, I think BSG's (many) strengths easily outweigh its shortcomings.
+Still, I think BSG's (many) strengths easily outweigh the shortcomings.